 Meanwhile, I also begin designing a sort of backsplash for my stand.
 I really debated on whether or not to add the harp and rod, but I felt just a backing would suit it better.
 I use my jigsaw and scrap wood to make a new piece.
 You can see how I did the same thing to this vintage dresser.

 I used the front skirt of the wash stand to replicate the design and cut it into the wood.
-Next, while the top is off the cabinet base, I stain the top surface with a natural reactive stain and one of my favorite Zibra brushes, the Fan Brush.
+Next, while the top is off the cabinet base, I stain the top surface with a natural reactive stain.
 Isn’t it this color pretty?

-Next, while the stain is curing, it’s time to use that same awesome Fan Brush to paint the cabinet.
+Next, while the stain is curing, it’s time to paint the cabinet.
 I’m tellin’ ya these brushes are great for stains, paints, and polys both inside and outside the home.
 I chose an eggshell paint in a basic latex color called Bermuda.
 Fun!

-Then, I used the same brush to add an antique white to lighten and brighten the inside.
+Then, I use an antique white to lighten and brighten the inside.
 Much better!

 To finish it all off, I add a hand-rubbed wax to the top, and then distress the bottom and accent with dark wax.